-For many, the 1867 Sanctuary at Ewing is a familiar and beloved community landmark, standing tall at “the bend in Scotch Road” in the heart of the Township.
+For many, the 1867 Sanctuary is a familiar and beloved community landmark, standing tall at “the bend of Scotch Road” in the heart of Ewing Township, New Jersey.
 For some, it is the place where many of life’s milestones have been marked.

 For others, it has been an active, living house of worship surrounded by sacred ground marking those who have gone before.
-For still others, it is a historic architectural and cultural gem that is the cornerstone of an equally historic three century old cemetery including the graves of 39 Revolutionary War veterans within the crossroads of the American Revolution.
+For still others, it is a historic architectural and cultural gem that is the cornerstone of an equally historic three century old cemetery located within the crossroads of the American Revolution and which includes the graves of 39 Revolutionary War veterans and other historically significant people from the region.

-The original interior of the Sanctuary boasted stenciled walls, pastel stained glass windows, kerosene lamps, a single, central pulpit on a raised chancel with a central arch behind, solid pews, and soon a pipe organ.
+The original interior of the Sanctuary boasted stenciled walls, pastel stained glass windows, kerosene lamps, a single, central pulpit on a raised chancel, with a central arch defining the apse.
 The Sanctuary was dedicated on November 20, 1867, with Reverend John Hall of the Trenton Presbyterian Church preaching.
 The cost of the new, state-of-the-art building? $21,609.70.

 Relatively few modifications have been made to the building since 1867.
 Those that have been made include: